-- 1. regularly scheduled to work on a day on which a holiday falls, he/she will be paid for his/her regularly scheduled hours. - 2. regularly scheduled and required to work on a day on which a holiday falls, he/she will be paid straight time for hours worked and receive holiday pay for his/her regularly scheduled hours. - 3. not regularly scheduled to work on a day on which a holiday falls, he/she will receive Holiday Compensatory Leave at one-fifth (1/5) the total number of hours he/she is regularly scheduled to work during a normal work week.
+- 1. regularly scheduled to work on a day on which a holiday falls, he/she will be paid for his/her regularly scheduled hours. - 2. regularly scheduled and required to work on a day on which a holiday falls, he/she will be paid straight time for hours worked and receive holiday pay for his/her regularly scheduled hours. - 3. not regularly scheduled to work on a day on which a holiday falls but is required to work (with the exception of department heads), he/she will be paid straight time (or according to overtime rules, if applicable) for hours